Current as of August 2023 | Download print version (in PDF)

 1. General Activities

-Article 59 prohibits societal organizations from certain activities including: the use of the flags and symbols of any other country, separatist organizations, other societal organizations, or political parties; activities related to disturbing public order, separatism, or hatred against any ethnicity, religion, race, or group; receiving illegal donations or collecting funds for a political party; or subscribing, promoting, or spreading ideologies contradictory to Pancasila (Law on Societal Organizations Article 59).
+Article 59 prohibits societal organizations from certain activities, including: the use of the flags and symbols of any separatist movements or forbidden organizations; activities related to disturbing public order, separatism, or hatred against any ethnicity, religion, race, or group; law enforcement activities; or subscribing, promoting, or spreading ideologies contradictory to Pancasila (Law on Societal Organizations Article 59).

 There are additional obligations and prohibitions for foreign foundations and foundations founded by foreign entity.
 These entities must: respect the sovereignty of Indonesia; comply with all laws and regulations; honor and respect the religious and cultural values of Indonesian society; provide benefits to Indonesian society and the state; publish the value of all resources and all spending of funds; and make periodic reports to the government or local government and publish them in the Indonesian language news media (Law on Societal Organizations Article 51).
 Foreign foundations and foundations founded by a foreign entity are specifically prohibited from: conducting activities that violate laws or regulations; disturbing the stability and unity of Indonesia; conducting intelligence activities; conducting political activities; conducting activities that may disturb diplomatic relations; conducting activities that are not in line with the foundation’s purposes; raising funds from the Indonesian society; or using government facilities.